marmelab/react-admin/docs/AuthRBAC.md

 ## Setup

-Define role definitions in your application code, or fetch them from the API.
+Define role definitions in your application code, or fetch them from an API.

 ```jsx
 export const roleDefinitions = {